pytorch/cpuinfo/README.md

 ### Meson

-To use with Meson, you just need to add `dependency('libcpuinfo')` as a dependency for your executable.
+To use with Meson you just need to add `dependency('libcpuinfo')` as a dependency for your executable.

 ```meson
 project(